 A root canal is a dental procedure that is often required to save a severely damaged or infected (abscessed) tooth from having to be extracted.
-Root canals fall under the category of endodontics, which primarily deals with the treatment of a tooth’s interior; such as roots, nerves, pulp, etc.
+Root canals fall under the category of endodontics, which primarily deals with the treatment or removal of a tooth’s interior; such as roots, nerves, pulp, etc.

 An infected tooth or an exposed nerve can be an extremely painful situation.
 Many of the symptoms include throbbing or sharp pain, swelling of the gums, jaw, or cheek, discomfort while chewing, severe sensitivity to hot and cold, etc. However, sometimes there may be no symptoms.
 Once a tooth is injured, there is no way to permanently fix the tooth without a dentist’s intervention.

 There are a number of issues that can cause a tooth to need a root canal, such as persistent decay, cracks, or severe trauma.
 The tooth must be clinically treated in order for the infection and symptoms to subside.

 Depending on the anatomy of the tooth being treated, it may require a second visit to the dentist in order to finish up the procedure.
 However, the beautiful thing about root canals is that once the procedure has been mostly completed at the initial visit, the patient generally gets instantaneous relief from the pain and discomfort.

 Placing a crown on the tooth will protect and restore the tooth to it’s near-natural form and function so that the patient can eat and chew without issue.
 More detailed information about dental crowns can be found here.

 If an infected tooth is left untreated, the infection can get much worse, spreading to other parts of the mouth and body.
 At it’s worst, an abscess can lead to hospitalization and be life-threatening.